Code-Institute-Submissions/rb-cues/README.md

 1. add new products to the website ... fill my webstore.
 2. edit products in the website ... change prices, descriptions and images.
 3. delete products from the website ... remove items which aren't sold anymore.
+4. Manage stock on the products ... prevent items being shown when there not available.
 </details>

 ### WireFrames